-5. The livestock entry fees collected will be used to help defray the expenses of the Fair.
-All entries for A through L, below, are due July 12th, 2024.
-All pen fees are due with entries on July 5th, 2024.
-A \$5.00 pen fee per large animal species must accompany entries.
+5. All fees collected will be used to help defray the expenses of the Fair.
+All fees for A through L, below, are due July 14th, 2025.
 Fees may be paid in cash (must have exact change) or Check or money order payable to BERNALILLO COUNTY 4-H FAIR BOARD.
-All entry fees A through M are nonrefundable.
-Fees may also be processed online in the Fair Entry System, you will be responsible for paying the automatically assessed fee that will be no more than 3% on any credit/debit card transaction.
+Fees may also be processed online in the Fair Entry System, you will be responsible for paying the automatically assessed fee of \$5.00 on any credit/debit card transaction.
+All fees A through M are nonrefundable.